pay-theory/payment-components/README.md

 ## Usage

-There are ten Card and four ACH components available to use for payments.
+There are ten Card, four ACH, and two Cash components available to use for payments.

 ### Credit Card Component